 4. The South African flag was used for the first time on Freedom Day 1994.

-On the Freedom Day, a new South African flag was unveiled with a significant ‘V’ pattern marking victory over the Apartheid’s criminal racial discrimination and opening up South Africa to the future of a Rainbow nation – a truly multiracial Republic where human rights and human dignity is equal to all.
+The majority-black South Africans had a long struggle to liberate themselves from almost 300 years of White colonial rule.
+The 27th April 1994, marked a turning point of a win by the natives over their invaders, settlers, and colonizers.
+On the Freedom Day, a new South African flag was unveiled with a significant ‘V’ pattern marking the victory over the Apartheid’s criminal racial discrimination and opening up South Africa to the future of a Rainbow nation – a truly multiracial Republic where human rights and human dignity is equal to all.

-3. South Africa, in 2006, was the first African country and the fifth country in the world to recognise same sex marriage.
+3. South Africa, in 2006, was the first African country and the fifth country in the world to recognize same-sex marriage.

 You might like: Books Every South African Should Read

-1. South Africa is the only country in the world to build and then decide to dismantle the whole of its nuclear weapons programme.
+1. South Africa is the only country in the world to build and then decide to dismantle the whole of its nuclear weapons program.

 South Africa is the first only country in Africa to have had a successful nuclear weapons program.
 However, after the end of Apartheid, South Africa dismantled its nuclear weapons program which it was alleged to have created in order to scare away the African States from liberating their own long-suffering brothers and sisters under the barbaric claws of Apartheid.